Pi-Akash/Pi-Akash/README.md

 ### Hi there 👋
+#### I am Akash, Nice to meet you.
+- 🏫 I'm currently a student at University at Buffalo.
+- ⚒ I like tinkering and explore new things.

 <!--
 **Pi-Akash/Pi-Akash** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.